computer-aided-biotech/phenobooth-analysis/data/intermediate/README.md

-Folder containing intermediate data on its way from raw to final, are not changed once created
+Folder containing intermediate data on its way from raw to final.

+* `Betax05.12.19_ColonyData_merged.csv`: All data merged to the gene information, and reshaped to be useful for going back to specific replicates.